muckSponge/MaterialFox/README.md

 * Right click on toolbar -> Customize.
 * Check Drag Space checkbox.

-Match Chrome behaviour for clipped tabs:
+Replicate Chrome behaviour for clipped tabs:
 * [about:config] Set ```browser.tabs.tabClipWidth``` to ```83``` (default is ```144```).

+Replicate Chrome identity colours (or lack thereof):
+* [about:config] Add new entry ```materialFox.disableIdentityColors``` with value ```true```.
+* Restart Firefox.

 ## Please note
-* Untested on Linux.
+* Linux is not frequently tested; last tested on 07/09/2018.
-* Windows may have oversized titlebar buttons.
+* Users may experience oversized titlebar buttons on Windows.
-* Some customisation settings may no longer work (compact density, some custom themes)
+* Some customisation settings may no longer work (compact density, some custom themes).